nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-connections-and-additional-hardware/casparcg-server-installation.md

 ---
-description: Sofie specific fork of CasparCG Server 2.1
+description: Sofie specific fork of CasparCG&nbsp;Server 2.1
 ---

-# Installing CasparCG Server for Sofie
+# Installing CasparCG&nbsp;Server for Sofie

-Although CasparCG Server is an open source program that is free to use for both personal and cooperate applications, the hardware needed to create and execute high quality graphics is not.
-You can get a preview running without any additional hardware but, it is not recommended to use CasparCG Server for production in this manner.
-To begin, you will install the CasparCG Server on your machine then add the additional configuration needed for your setup of choice.
+Although CasparCG&nbsp;Server is an open source program that is free to use for both personal and cooperate applications, the hardware needed to create and execute high quality graphics is not.
+You can get a preview running without any additional hardware but, it is not recommended to use CasparCG&nbsp;Server for production in this manner.
+To begin, you will install the CasparCG&nbsp;Server on your machine then add the additional configuration needed for your setup of choice.

-## Installing the CasparCG Server
+## Installing the CasparCG&nbsp;Server

-To begin, download the latest release of [CasparCG Server from GitHub](https://github.com/nrkno/sofie-casparcg-server/releases).
-There are multiple versions of CasparCG Server available to the public for download but, you specifically want the latest NRK version.
+To begin, download the latest release of [CasparCG&nbsp;Server from GitHub](https://github.com/nrkno/sofie-casparcg-server/releases).
+There are multiple versions of CasparCG&nbsp;Server available to the public for download but, you specifically want the latest NRK version.

-Once downloaded, extract the files and navigate down the folders, _CasparCG Server_ then _Server_.
-This folder contains your CasparCG Server Configuration file, `casparcg.config`, and your CasparCG Server executable, `casparcg.exe`.
+Once downloaded, extract the files and navigate down the folders, _CasparCG&nbsp;Server_ then _Server_.
+This folder contains your CasparCG&nbsp;Server Configuration file, `casparcg.config`, and your CasparCG&nbsp;Server executable, `casparcg.exe`.

-How you will configure the CasparCG Server will depend on the number of DeckLink cards your machine contains.
-The first subsection for each CasparCG Server setup, labeled _Channels_, will contain the unique portion of the configuration.
+How you will configure the CasparCG&nbsp;Server will depend on the number of DeckLink cards your machine contains.
+The first subsection for each CasparCG&nbsp;Server setup, labeled _Channels_, will contain the unique portion of the configuration.
 The following is the majority of the configuration file that will be consistent between setups.

 ```markup
 <?xml version="1.0" encoding="utf-8"?>